radixdlt/scrypto-challenges/3-lending/LendingDApp/README.md

 ## Abstract

 Lending as a decentralized applications (dApps) is a functionality expected to rise in the near future in layer 1 blockchains, such applications are very demanding because they ask no collateral and they may handle up to millions or billions of dollars worth of tokens in a single day.
-Uncollateralized lendings aim to incentivizes rewards to lenders granting them a great 7% reward on each lend, it also aim to incentivizes borrower without asking for a collateral but instead asking them a 10% fee on each borrowing.
+Uncollateralized LendingdApp aim to incentivizes rewards to lenders granting them a great 7% reward on each lend, it also aim to incentivizes borrower without asking for a collateral but instead asking them a 10% fee on each borrowing.
 At this time this is a proof-of-concept and no epoch are used while calculate this fee/reward.
 Any lender/borrower is allow to put in place a single operation at any time.
+Lender/borrower are allowed to partially close the in progress operation.

- When lenders start their loan they are given an amount of 'loan tokens' that is equivalent to the amount of xrd tokens given plus the reward (eg. a lend of 100xrd get back to the lender 107lnd), lenders are given the oppurtunity to get back the tokens at anytime, lenders are also assigned loyalty bonus each time they reach a predefined numbers of loans (eg. level1 after 20 loans, level2 after 50 loans).
+ When lenders start their loan they are given an amount of 'loan tokens'($lnd) that is equivalent to the amount of xrd tokens given plus the reward (eg. a lend of 100xrd get back to the lender 107lnd), lenders are given the oppurtunity to get back the tokens at anytime, lenders are also assigned loyalty bonus when they reach a predefined numbers of loans (eg. level1 after 20 loans, level2 after 50 loans).
  On the other side are the debtors that are allowed to ask for borrowing whitout presenting anything.
 Borrowers are given the amount of xrd tokens they request and have to pay back the same plus a fee (eg. a loan of 100xrd token has to be repaid with 110xrd tokens).
-Borrowers too are assigned loyalty bonus each time they reach a predefined numbers of repaid loans (eg. level1 after 20 fully repaid loans, level2 after 50 fully repaid loans).
+Borrowers too are assigned loyalty bonus when they reach a predefined numbers of repaid loans (eg. level1 after 20 fully repaid loans, level2 after 50 fully repaid loans).
  Levels are assigned to accounts using soulbound-tokens.

  The Lending Engine has some rules designed so that it can remain efficient, solvent and profitable for itself and for the parties involved: